 Oil pulling is considered one of the oldest oral health practices in the world.
 People swish oil in their mouths to kill harmful oral bacteria.
 This technique primarily was first observed in India as a traditional form of medicine called Ayurveda.
 Through the years, oil pulling has become popular with many cultures and countries.
 Learn about the benefits of oil pulling with coconut oil for dental health.

 Oil pulling involves swishing about 1 tablespoon of coconut, sesame or sunflower oil in the mouth.
-Some experts recommend spending 10-20 minutes moving the oil over the teeth and gums, while others believe two sessions of three to five minutes are sufficient.
-The oil is spit out into a trash receptacle, not into the sink.
-This technique primarily has been observed in India as a traditional form of medicine called Ayurveda, but other countries and cultures also have adopted it.
+Some experts recommend spending 15-20 minutes moving the oil over teeth and gums.
+Then, spitting the oil into a trash receptacle, not into the sink, because it can clog the pipes.